fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 developed within the fields of statistics, econometrics, and engineering.

-In this chapter, we will be looking at a few classic tools that are still very much relevant today.
+In this lab, we will be looking at a few classic tools that are still very much relevant today.
 We will then learn how neural networks can deal with time series, and how deep learning models can express uncertainty.

-Before we jump into looking at time series, I need to set your expectations for this chapter.
-Many of you might have come to this chapter to read about stock market forecasting, but I need to warn you that this chapter is not about stock market forecasting, neither is any other chapter in this book.
+Before we jump into looking at time series, I need to set your expectations for this lab.
+Many of you might have come to this lab to read about stock market forecasting, but I need to warn you that this lab is not about stock market forecasting, neither is any other lab in this course.

 Economic theory shows that markets are somewhat efficient.
 The efficient market hypothesis states that all publicly available information is included in stock prices.
 This extends to information on how to process information, such as forecasting algorithms.

-If this book were to present an algorithm that could predict prices on the stock market and deliver superior returns, many investors would simply implement this algorithm.
+If this course were to present an algorithm that could predict prices on the stock market and deliver superior returns, many investors would simply implement this algorithm.
 Since those algorithms would all buy or sell in anticipation of price changes, they would change the prices in